carlortiz/todolist/README.md

 # To Do List

-Credit to DENNIS IVY.
-This is a clone of his project.

 A web app built with Django that is designed to keep track of daily tasks.

 <p align="center">